 You are within your rights to demand a refund for any goods that are faulty or not as described.
 Your consumer rights say that the refund should include any delivery costs – however, this does not include next day delivery or any other service that is more expensive than the vendor’s standard delivery.
 Be aware that you should return the item within 30 days to be eligible for a full refund – if you return the item any later, retailers have the right to offer you a repair or replacement.

 - You aren’t entitled to a refund if you have purchased an item that was described as faulty when you bought it, or if you have damaged the faulty item yourself.

 - Don’t try to repair the item yourself!

 - This will prevent you from returning the item.

 Who pays postage for returns?

-The trader is normally responsible for the cost of any returns (as specified in the Consumer Contracts Regulations), but this depends on the terms and conditions of the trader.
+The retailer is normally responsible for the cost of any returns (as specified in the Consumer Contracts Regulations), but this depends on the terms and conditions of the retailer.
 However, you are not expected to pay for postage when returning faulty products (as explained above).
-The trader must also collect the goods without charge if they have been delivered to your home and cannot reasonably be returned by post.
+The retailer must also collect the goods without charge if they have been delivered to your home and cannot reasonably be returned by post.

 Do I have to supply proof of purchase?